-The Gary and Rachel Sumers Recreation Center will provide the entire campus community – students, faculty, staff and alumni – with a place to exercise, play, socialize and celebrate.
+The Gary M. Sumers Recreation Center will provide the entire campus community – students, faculty, staff and alumni – with a place to exercise, play, socialize and celebrate.

-Scheduled to open in 2016, the center will add more than 60,000 square feet to the Washington University Athletics Complex, including the Gary and Rachel Sumers Fitness Center.
+Scheduled to open in 2016, the center will add more than 60,000 square feet to the Washington University Athletics Complex, including the Gary M. Sumers Fitness Center.
 The fitness center will offer a variety of fitness classes such as spinning, strength training, yoga and cardio fitness.

 The new state-of-the-art fitness and recreation facilities will enhance efforts to encourage the WUSTL community to develop healthy lifestyles and habits for life.
 The center will have much-needed space for intramural sports, exercise classes and recreation and fitness activities.

 The acclaimed architecture firm behind the Apple Store’s flagship location in New York City, Bohlin Cywinski Jackson designed the center in association with St. Louis firm Hastings+Chivetta Architects.
 Through surveys and focus groups, the firms identified the top needs and interests of the WUSTL community.
 Architect James Kolker, assistant vice chancellor of campus planning and director of capital projects in Facilities Planning & Management said the building’s sustainable design both preserves and transforms Francis Gymnasium’s historic role on campus while creating spaces that are both functional and welcoming.

 Some of the featured spaces of the Sumers Center will be:

 - two multipurpose rooms

 See Also: MORE RENDERINGS OF PLANNED SPACES - (PDF - 1.5 MB)

 Gary M. Sumers